open-reaction-database/ord-schema/edit/README.md

 The build needs:
 * the `protoc` protobuf compiler;
-* the protobuf runtime libraries for Javascript; and
+* the protobuf runtime libraries for python and Javascript; and
 * the Closure Library for Javascript.

 Serving depends on: